-Diagnosing Hirsutism: Blood Tests, Ultrasound, X-Rays and Other Labs
+Diagnosing Hirsutism: Blood Tests, Ultrasound, and Other Labs

 Hirsutism is a condition experienced by around 5-10% of all women.
-It is the growth of too much hair on the face or other parts of the body.
+It describes the growth of too much hair on the face or other parts of the body, such as the chin, chest, stomach, arms, legs and back.
 But hair growth is a subjective experience.
 What feels like too much body hair to one woman may be perfectly acceptable to another.
 It is also important to recognize that a combination of cultural norms and societal expectations shape different opinions on what too much hair is.

 For women who feel like they have too much body hair, it can be a very distressing condition that impacts their self-esteem and confidence.
 The first step to dealing with the issue is to speak to your doctor to find out what the cause of the excess hair growth may be.

-Hirsutism can be a symptom of a broader medical condition such as polycystic ovarian syndrome (PCOS) or it may be a diagnosis itself.
-Cushing’s disease, some medications and PCOS have all been known to cause hirsutism.
+Hirsutism can be a symptom of a broader medical condition such as polycystic ovary syndrome (PCOS) or it may be a diagnosis itself.
+Cushing’s disease, tumors, some medications and PCOS have all been known to cause hirsutism.
+As you can see, hirsutism can have some quite serious underlying conditions, which is why it’s important to discuss your symptoms with a doctor.
 A trip to your doctor will allow them to run a number of diagnostic tests to help determine the cause of hirsutism.

 Do you have hirsutism?